zzonyo/trust-docs-test/source/index.html.md

-id        | integer   | The unique trade id of this trade amount    | float     | The trading volume in base currency price     | float     | The trading price in quote currency ts        | integer   | The UNIX timestamp in milliseconds direction | string    | The direction of the trade: 'buy' or 'sell'
+id        | integer   | The unique trade id of this trade amount    | float     | The trading volume in base currency price     | float     | The trading price in quote currency ts        | integer   | The UNIX timestamp in milliseconds adjusted to Beijing time direction | string    | The direction of the taker trade: 'buy' or 'sell'

 ## Get the Most Recent Trades